hadronized/blog/luminance-0.3.md

 From [luminance-0.1](https://hackage.haskell.org/package/luminance-0.1) to
-[luminance-0.2](https://hackage.haskell.org/package/luminance-0.2) included, it was not possible to use any textures types different than two-dimensional textures.
+[luminance-0.2](https://hackage.haskell.org/package/luminance-0.2) included, it was not possible to use any texture types different than two-dimensional textures.
 This blog entry tags the new release, [luminance-0.3](https://hackage.haskell.org/package/luminance-0.3), which adds support for several kinds of texture.